-That’s because quicksand is basically sand or some other very grainy soil that’s saturated with water.
-In this semi-liquid state, the sand shifts fast, hence “quick sand” and stops supporting weight.
-Most often than not, clay and salt can be found in the composition.
+That's because quicksand is made of sand or very grainy soil that's saturated with water.
+Most often than not, clay and salt can be found in the composition of quicksand.
+In this semi-liquid state, the sand shifts fast, hence "quicksand", and stops supporting your weight.

 Quicksand can appear virtually anywhere in the world if an area of loose sand is saturated by water and becomes agitated.
 One of the following situations can lead to the formation of quicksand:

-underground water.
+- Underground water.
 Most often, this is the likeliest source of quicksand formation.
-If an underground reservoir can flow upward through loose sand and get around each grain, then friction is lost and the whole grainy soil becomes a suspension, with the grains floating around the water.
+If an underground reservoir can flow upward through loose sand, the sand grains lose friction and the entire soil becomes a suspension.
+The grains literally float on top of the water.

-vibrations.
-Earthquakes or some other high vibration source can increase the pressure of shallow groundwater through shaking, thus liquefying the soil.
-This is why sometimes you hear of buildings sinking even by more than a foot following an earthquake — a home literally trapped in quicksand.
+- Vibrations.
+Earthquakes or some other high-vibration source can increase the pressure of shallow groundwater through shaking, thus liquefying the soil.
+This is why sometimes you hear of buildings sinking even by more than a foot following an earthquake.

 While quicksands can be found all over the globe, there are naturally some areas that are more prone to host them like riverbanks, beaches, lake shorelines, near underground springs or marshes.

 Daniel Bonn of the University of Amsterdam in the Netherlands and the École Normale Supérieure in Paris investigated what makes quicksand so puzzling: easy to get in, hard to pull out.